-32 Station Identifiers
+Station Identifiers

-- 33 When a station identifier is needed, contact the contact the BIA National RAWS - 34 Coordinator (405-206-1854), who will coordinate the request with the - 35 appropriate entities, including the GACC Predictive Services staff.
+- When a station identifier is needed, contact the contact the BIA National RAWS - Coordinator (405-206-1854), who will coordinate the request with the - appropriate entities, including the GACC Predictive Services staff.

-36 Weather Module in Wildland Fire Management Information (WFMI)
+Weather Module in Wildland Fire Management Information (WFMI)

-- 37 Weather Module Access - The WFMI Weather Module provides access to the weather data that is transmitted from the more than 2,500 Remote Automatic Weather Stations (RAWS) located throughout the U.S. - Individuals who desire access to the WFMI Weather Module must complete and submit only sections I and II of the "Weather Module User Access - Request" form to the BIA National RAWS Coordinator.
-Due to the terms of

-- the BIA's national RAWS contract, individuals may only request "view - only" access to the weather module.
+- 2 Weather Module Access - The WFMI Weather Module provides access to the weather data that is transmitted from the more than 2,500 Remote Automatic Weather Stations (RAWS) located throughout the U.S. - Individuals who desire access to the WFMI Weather Module must complete and submit only sections I and II of the "Weather Module User Access Request" form to the BIA National RAWS Coordinator.
+Due to the terms of the BIA's national RAWS contract, individuals may only request "view-only" access to the weather module.
 Edit access is restricted to prevent - possible contractual issues.

-4 Program Preparedness
+2 Program Preparedness

-- 5 The wildland fire management program should reference the following - 6 agreements, contracts, and operating plans as identified in the Program Planning - 7 section above.
+- 13 The wildland fire management program should reference the following - 14 agreements, contracts, and operating plans as identified in the Program Planning - 15 section above.

-8 Preseason Agreements, Contracts and Operating Plans
+16 Preseason Agreements, Contracts and Operating Plans

-- 9 The authority to enter into Interagency Agreements, Cooperative Agreements, - 10 Memorandum of Understanding, Mutual-Aid Agreements and Contracts is cited - in Departmental Manual, Part 620 and respective statues; Indian Affairs - 12 Manual (IAM) 90; the Reciprocal Fire Protection Act 42 U.S.C.
-1856; and is - 13 referenced in the Federal Wildland Fire Management Policy and Program - 14 Review.
-See Chapter 8 for additional guidance.
+- 17 The authority to enter into Interagency Agreements, Cooperative Agreements, - 18 Memorandum of Understanding, Mutual-Aid Agreements and Contracts is cited - in Departmental Manual, Part 620 and respective statues; Indian Affairs - 20 Manual (IAM) 90; the Reciprocal Fire Protection Act 42 U.S.C.
+1856; and is - referenced in the Federal Wildland Fire Management Policy and Program - 22 Review.
+See chapter 8 for additional guidance.

-15 Tribal Disaster Assistance
+23 Tribal Disaster Assistance

-- 16 On January 29, 2013, the president signed the Sandy Recovery Improvement - 17 Act of 2013, which amended the Stafford Act.
-The Act included a provision to - 18 provide federally-recognized Indian Tribal governments the option to request a - 19 Presidential emergency or major disaster declaration independent of a state. - 20 Tribal governments may still choose to seek assistance under a state declaration - 21 request. - FEMA established Tribal liaisons in each FEMA region to assist Tribes with - 23 emergency assistance as it relates to providing disaster assistance.
-Contacts - 24 within each Region are identified at - 25 https://www.training.fema.gov/tribal/liaisons.aspx. - 26 More information about Tribal Declaration and Disaster Assistance resources, is - 27 on the FEMA Tribal Affairs web page at - 28 https://www.fema.gov/about/organization/tribes.
+- 24 On January 29, 2013, the president signed the Sandy Recovery Improvement - 25 Act of 2013, which amended the Stafford Act.
+The Act included a provision to - 26 provide federally-recognized Indian Tribal governments the option to request a - 27 Presidential emergency or major disaster declaration independent of a state. - 28 Tribal governments may still choose to seek assistance under a state declaration - 29 request.